Taiwan, Hong Kong, Beijing, Kunming

 This course is designed to improve reading and writing skills through textbooks and supplemental reading material.
 It meets 5 hours per week.

-Except for the period of the home stay, students will be housed in a hotel that is walking distance from the Yunnan Nationalities University campus.
+In Kunming, except for the period of the home stay, students will be housed in a hotel that is walking distance from the Yunnan Nationalities University campus.

 For details of student expenses on this study group, please see the student cost estimate sheet on the website.

 All students interested in applying should plan on attending one of the informational sessions.
 The deadline for applications to the Fall 2014 China Study Group is Friday, November 8, 2013.
 Applications are on the Colgate University Off-Campus Study/International Programs website and are submitted online.
 Only finalists in the selection process will be interviewed.
 Interviews will take place before fall exams and will be arranged by email.
 Student notification of selections will be completed during the week of December 17 – 21.
 Written confirmation of participation is due January 10, 2014.

 All inquiries about the Group may be directed to John A. Crespi at firstname.lastname@example.org

 Host University East Asian Languages and Literatures Department